firozzer/WhatsApp-Scheduler/README.md

 # WhatsApp-Scheduler

 Schedule WhatsApp messages using Telegram Bot + Python.
 Basically the Python script opens up WhatsApp Web & sends your message by interacting with the page using Selenium.
-NOTE - This project works only for a single user.
+NOTE: This project works only for a single user.
 Not sure how to go about implementing multi-user functionality.

-To get it up and running, follow these steps:
+# Follow these steps to get it up & running:

 - Clone all the files from repository into a local folder.
 Create a new file "threadstatus.txt" and leave it blank inside.